 Entries can be from any discipline and may focus on any aspect of the long nineteenth century (the French Revolution to World War I), must be published in English or be accompanied by an English translation, and must be by a single author.
 Submission of essays that are interdisciplinary is especially encouraged.

-Articles that appeared in print in a journal or edited collection in 2018 or between January 1, 2019 and June 30, 2019 are eligible for the 2020 Article Prize/Emerging Scholar Prize; if the date of publication does not fall within that span but the work appeared between those dates, then it is eligible.
+Articles that appeared in print in a journal or edited collection in 2019 or between January 1, 2020 and June 30, 2020 are eligible for the 2021 Emerging Scholars Award; if the date of publication does not fall within that span but the work appeared between those dates, then it is eligible.
 An essay can only be submitted one time for each prize.
 Essays published in online, peer-reviewed journals are considered to be “in print” and are thus eligible.